-Market Goals.
-As mentioned above, the first goal of the electricity market AEI is to guarantee that the energy demand is always satisfied and that the overproduction is minimized.
+As we mentioned above, the first goal of the electricity market AEI is to guarantee that the energy demand is always satisfied and that the overproduction is minimized.
 Because each producer is obliged to guarantee a safety power that is a 10% of its production, we are interested in minimizing the amount of safety power required.

-The second goal of the market is to keep the power cost in a reasonable interval.
-Given these goals, we define four reference values in the AEI: the power deficit percentage (PDP); the overproduction percentage (OPP); the power cost average (AvgC); and the power cost deviation (DevC).
-Because we are interested in experimenting with different scenarios, the constraints associated to the reference values (the maximum and minimum ranges) are parameters to set when enacting specific institutions.
+The second goal of the electricity market AEI is to keep the power cost in a reasonable interval.
+For instance, the power cost in a working winter day oscillates from a minimum of 30 Euros/MWh to a maximum of 70 Euros/MWh.

+Given these goals, we defined four reference values in the AEI: the power deficit percentage (PDP); the overproduction percentage (OPP); the power cost average (AvgC); and the power cost deviation (DevC).

+Because we are interested in experimenting with different scenarios, the constraints associated to the reference values (the maximum and minimum ranges) will be parameters to be filled when enacting specific institutions.